2/4/2025

 Jacob

 Me neither.
-But but I am an equity analyst, however, and I'm also like wondering, how will you be reasoning if the turnaround in the market does not materialize during 2025?
+But I am an equity analyst, however, and I'm also wondering, how will you be reasoning if the turnaround in the market does not materialize during 2025?

 speaker

-Yeah, we will have to do the same thing we did now.
-So we look at utilization numbers, look at utilization numbers and looking at sales numbers.
+We'll have to do the same thing we did now.
+So we look at utilization numbers and looking at sales numbers.
 If we have too low utilization, if we have a high utilization, not a problem.
-If we have too low utilization, that will go next step is to look at the sales at the sales numbers.
-And then and then if both of them don't don't check out, then we'll have to for hopefully we'll have some areas where we have good sales numbers.
-We'll have good demand and then we'll we'll move people around.
-Or otherwise, we'll have to look out look through the entire the entire workforce.
-Of course, it's the same unit economics sets for everybody else there.
+If we have too low utilization, the next step is to look at the sales numbers. at the sales numbers.
+And then if both of them don't check out, then we'll have to, hopefully we'll have some areas where we have good demand and then we'll move people around.
+Or otherwise we'll have to look through the entire workforce, of course.
+It's the same unit economics as for everybody else there.

 speaker